ajith-xilinx/HITNet/README.md

 * Upgrade both DPU IP and xcompiler to cover more operator types thus we can accelerate HitNet Model further using DPU
   * Eg. aten::leaky_relu ( with factor 0.2 ), aten::constant_pad_nd, etc.
+  * This will drastically improve the performance as we reducing the Badwidth load requirement between DPU & CPU
-* Optimize transpose operation by either supporting it in DPU directly or integrating WeGO with ZenDNN to leverage AMD-CPU highly-optimzed transpose kernels.
+* Optimize Transpose operation by either supporting it in DPU directly or integrating WeGO with ZenDNN to leverage AMD-CPU highly-optimzed transpose kernels.